-Yoga for Neurological Problems, Poses for Nervous System Disorders
+Yoga for Neurological Problems, Poses for Nervous System

-Yoga for strong nervous system
+Yoga for disorders of nervous system:

 When we are awake we are aware of the working of our conscious mind through the sensory (afferent) and the motor (efferent) divisions of our nervous systems.
 The five sense organs are just the receptors of the respective sensations which then direct them to the brain via the sensory nerves.
 The brain interprets these signals or sensations and accordingly directs the action to be taken, which is required for the proper functioning of the body, through the motor nerves.